Solomon Caesar Malan: Early life in Geneva

 This situation of social alienation and counter-cultural religious assertiveness profoundly shaped the early years and educational training of the first son, César Jean Salomon.
 The education his first son received was essentially a home education, in which César Jean Salomon thrived.
-Under his father's guidance he initially learned Latin (his "father tongue" and first language), French, German and Italian.
+Under his father's guidance, he initially learned Latin (his "father tongue" and first language), French, German and Italian.
 According to his son's biography, at the age of 18 César Jean Salomon Malan had already made progress in Sanskrit, Arabic and Hebrew.
 In addition, however, he also was trained by his father in a wide variety of fine and technical arts.
-His lessons in sketching and watercolors were taught by a private tutor, and bore extensive fruitfulness in much appreciated sketches and paintings in his later years.
-During these formative years César Jean Salomon also was taught botany, and because of his father's gift of a rather sophisticated workshop for his bright son, he learned skills in carpentry, bookbinding, and printing.
-As revealed later in his life, his skills in bookbinding were aesthetically impressive.
-Also the mature son Malan knew enough music theory and how to play some musical instruments to employ them in his own ministry.
-Probably during this early period of his life he had also begun to study calligraphy, an art in which he later excelled in numerous styles and languages.
-Because of his father's growing international reputation as an evangelical theologian, there were numbers of international guests who visited their Swiss Genevan home, and in that context the eldest son met the first love of his life, the daughter of an English evangelical Anglican, Mary Marsh Mortlock (1813-1840).
+His lessons in sketching and watercolours were taught by a private tutor and bore extensive fruitfulness in much-appreciated sketches and paintings in his later years.
+During these formative years, César Jean Salomon also was taught botany, and because of his father's gift of a rather sophisticated workshop for his bright son, he learned skills in carpentry, bookbinding, and printing.
+As revealed later in his life, his bookbinding skills were aesthetically impressive.
+Also, the mature son Malan knew enough music theory and how to play some musical instruments to employ them in his ministry.
+Probably during this early period of his life, he had also begun to study calligraphy, an art in which he later excelled in numerous styles and languages.
+Because of his father's growing international reputation as an evangelical theologian, there were a number of international guests who visited their Swiss Genevan home, and in that context, the eldest son met the first love of his life, the daughter of an English evangelical Anglican, Mary Marsh Mortlock (1813-1840).
 Though his father had hoped that the first son would follow him in his distinctive ministry in Geneva as what could be seen as a Free Church or Dissenter Christian community, César Jean Salomon chose another route that led him to leave Switzerland and his father's work.